Swe-HimelRana/basic-app-design/README.md

 This is a basic skeleton for your application.

-  - You can use if for your javascript desktop application
+  - You can use this for your javascript desktop application

   # Features!